How to Learn Russian: 6 Easy Ways to Learn Russian Effectively

 Complete Russian

 Complete Russian guides you through the language from the beginner level (A1) to upper intermediate (B1/B2).
 It focuses on the 4 skills of language learning: reading, writing, listening, and speaking.
-It’s a good choice for learners that have had some exposure to the language but are still at a beginner or low intermediate level.
-Reviewers found the book to be helpful but learning with it requires dedication and hard work.
-See what they had to say here.
+It’s a good choice for learners who have had some exposure to the language but are still at a beginner or low intermediate level.
+I liked the comprehensiveness of the book.
+In addition to the thorough explanations and vocabulary, there were also dialogues, cultural notes, and audio tracks to practice listening comprehension.
+You can learn more about the book here.

 Beginner’s Russian With Interactive Online Workbook

-Beginner’s Russian is designed as a self-study guide for complete beginners.
+Beginner’s Russian is designed to be a comprehensive self-study guide, even if you have no previous knowledge of the language.
 Each lesson teaches grammar and other important topics by using everyday situations, such as introductions, jobs, and dining out.
-The interactive online workbook gives you access to audio from native Russian speakers as well as additional practice activities.
-See what reviewers had to say here.
+My favorite part of the book is the inclusion of an interactive online workbook.
+This gives you access to audio from native Russian speakers as well as additional practice activities.
+You can learn more about the book here.

 Russian for Dummies

 Russian for Dummies is an introduction to the Russian language for beginners.
-It focuses on grammar, frequently used words, and how to handle common situations.
-The book includes an audio CD that lets you hear conversations in Russian and a mini-dictionary of frequently-used words.
-Reviewers liked the grammar explanations, but recommend learning the Cyrillic alphabet first.
-See what other people thought here.
+It starts with the basics of the language and focuses on grammar, frequently used words, and how to handle common situations.
+The book includes an audio CD that lets you hear conversations in Russian and a mini-dictionary of frequently used words.
+While there is a small section that covers the Cyrillic alphabet, I recommend you thoroughly understand the alphabet before proceeding to the grammar and vocabulary topics.
+See what you think about the book here.

 Watch Russian YouTube Videos